slipstream/SlipStream/README.md

 ## Running Maven

-To build the full system, descend into the SlipStreamParent subdirectory and create the file `.slipstream-build-all`.
+To build the full system, descend into the SlipStream subdirectory and create the file `.slipstream-build-all`.
 Then run:

 ```